um-acs/acs_docs/docs/linux/3-rwx.rst

 File Permissions
 ================

-File permissions control which users can do what with which files on a Linux system.
+On a Linux system, file permissions control which users can do what with which files.
 Files have three distinct permission sets:  one for the **user** who owns the file (u), one for the associated **group** (g), and one for all **other** system users (o).
-Recall that directories are types of files in Linux.
+Recall that in Linux, directories are types of files.

 .. note:: As policy, IDSC does not alter user files on our systems.